agc93/project-sicario/docs/content/en/patches/walkthrough/intro.md

 #### Patch Sets

-Patch Sets are a purely logical organizational idea: they're just a way of organizing patches together.
+Patch Sets are mostly a logical organizational idea: they're a way of organizing patches together.
 For example, if your mod is changing multiple stats for multiple planes, you might include each plane as a separate patch set.
 A patch set is just an object with `name` and an array of `patches`:

 ```json
 {